 Design Internship is an opportunity for students in the Bachelor of Design to undertake a work placement relevant to one of the twelve majors.
-During your internship, you'll draw on your discipline skills and will have a chance to work alongside professionals in your industry.
+During the internship, you will draw on your discipline skills and will have a chance to work alongside professionals in your industry.

-You may provisionally enrol in the Design Internship subject for either Semester 1 or Semester 2.
+You may provisionally enrol in the Design Internship subject for the semester of your choice.
 Confirmation of enrolment is subject to Coordinator approval after you have completed the Application Form.
-Please note that application for Semester 1 is CLOSED.
+You will also be asked to upload a copy of your Resume and a cover letter.
+Please note that enrolment and application for Semester 2 closes on 20 May, 2019.

 - Step 2 Complete the risk assessment